Friday, March 7

 Welcome to the website of the Section of Diabetes and Endocrinology at the University of Oklahoma Health Sciences Center.
 This site will introduce you to our doctors, researchers, and staff, and summarizes our clinical, educational, research, and diabetes prevention programs.
 Our Section is a core component of the Harold Hamm Diabetes Center at The University of Oklahoma.

 Our clinical work encompasses the full spectrum of Diabetes and Endocrinology, including thyroid, adrenal, pituitary, bone, gonadal, and metabolic disorders.
 Outpatients are seen by physician referral, and have the opportunity to participate in clinical trials.
 Diabetes services are undergoing rapid expansion in collaboration with many other disciplines and partners on and off campus.
-Our goal is a state-wide effort to improve the lives of all people affected by diabetes.
+Our goal is a state-wide effort to improve the lives of all people affected by diabetes and other endocrine disorders.

 Our professional educational programs are aimed not only at medical students, residents, and fellows, but also at the broad spectrum of health care providers in hospitals and in the community who must work as a team to provide first class clinical care.
 We also place a major emphasis on education of communities, patients, their families, the general public, and makers of policies that affects community health.